Save 50–75% in staff time by modernising, automating, and centralising document flow.

 • Staff Training

-Educate employees to recognize and avoid phishing emails, as hackers refine tactics to mimic official communication.
+Educate employees to recognise and avoid phishing emails, as hackers refine tactics to mimic official communication.
 Implement mandatory security training for new hires and conduct regular staff training sessions, ensuring ongoing vigilance for maintaining a secure environment in the firm.

 2. Software and Tools Review: Elevating Efficiency through Technology